cvitter/Riak-TS-Data-Modeling/How Partition Keys Work.md

 |   6    |riak@127.0.0.1/24, riak@127.0.0.1/25, riak@127.0.0.1/26|StationId = 'Station-1001', ReadingTimeStamp = 1467763200000|       false       |StationId = 'Station-1001', ReadingTimeStamp = 1467849600000|      false      |      |
 ```

-The output of the ``` EXPLAIN ``` statement includes the following details which help us understand:
+The output of the ``` EXPLAIN ``` statement includes the following details which help us understand how Riak TS splits queries into subqueries:

 * **Subquery**: unique interger for each subquery;
 * **Coverage Plan**: The nodes and partitions a subquery will run on (in the above example there are two interesting details to note: 1.
 The Riak TS cluster this was run on consisted of a single node and 2. the table we are querying uses Riak TS's default replication factor of 3 which is why there are three partitions listed for each subquery instead of only 1);